asimojs/asimo/README.md

 ### `logger`

-Tell asimo where to log errors - default value is `console` but can also be `null` to avoid logging anything
+Tell asimo where to log errors - default value is `console` but can also be `null` to avoid logging anything.

 Note: this setting is global, even if set on a child container.
 Example: